-This course emphasizes research as a tool at all levels of physician assistant practice and education; identifies the linkages between research, theory, and medical practice and the responsibility of physician assistant to expand their knowledge base.
-Primary, secondary, and tertiary disease prevention applications to public health are introduced.
+The course emphasizes research as a tool at all levels of physician assistant (PA) practice and education; identifies the linkages between research, theory, and medical practice, and the responsibility of the PA to expand their knowledge base.
 Information literacy in relationship to medical literature is integrated throughout the course.